croquet/microverse/README.md

 [https://croquet.io](https://croquet.io)

+## Getting Started

+A new project can be started by running `npm create croquet-microverse@latest` in an empty directory on your computer and then run `npm start` in the directory.
+For more information, refer to The [Quick Start Guide](https://croquet.io/docs/microverse/index.html).
+This repository contains the "Microvese Library" that can be used new projects.
+If you wish to learn more about Microverse, or modify code in the library to enhance it for your projects, please read on the following.

 ## Description

 Croquet Microverse is a framework for building multiplayer immersive 3D virtual worlds on the web.
 It is built on the Croquet OS and the Worldcore framework.